But such thinking is hard to find. No matter the extent

 not on a particular planet will be influenced by various contingencies

 idiosyncratic to that planet.
-Such contingencies will include whether
+Such contingencies include whether

 the planet is positioned within a "habitable zone" surrounding